Cattery Design provides a source of advice, information and help to everyone thinking about starting, building,

 It is important that you spend your build money wisely, whatever

-about the style & quality of business you want to
+about the style and quality of business you want to

 are greatly and increasingly in demand.

-We know how difficult it has been for people to find this information,
+Previously, it was difficult for people to find this information,

 (imagine every potential kennel or cattery owner individually looking

-for these answers!) and we often hear "is it right for me" and "where
+for these answers!) and the first questions asked are usually "is it right for me" and "where

 & kennel design, planning/ zoning & construction